Kickstarter for my new album is live! Check out the video below!

 Vonda Shepard Kicks Off Kickstarter Campaign to Fund New Album

 You know Vonda Shepard as a star of screen (TV’s Ally McBeal) and stage (the recent New York revival of Randy Newman’s Faust).
 Now the singer/songwriter is set to conquer yet another milieu: your living room.
-That is, if you are one of the successful bidders for the in-home concert premium when it comes up for offer as part of her Kickstarter campaign, which kicks off in November.
+That is, if you are one of the successful bidders for the in-home concert premium when it comes up for offer as part of her Kickstarter campaign, which kicks off on Monday, December 8th.

 If booking and hosting an actual Shepard concert is a bit beyond your means, there are lesser prizes to be had, from personalized recordings to platinum records.
 Of course, for fans, the most valuable item she’s offering may be the one that’s least expensive: copies of her upcoming album, which this crowdsourcing campaign is designed to fund.
 Dollar amounts can be set on the memorabilia items Shepard will be presenting fans that kick in the right amount.
 But the chance to finally get hands on her first album of new studio material in six years?
 Priceless.